 Violence Against Women Reauthorization Act of 2018

-It is critical that the House reauthorizes VAWA before its expiration on December 7.
+It is critical that the House reauthorizes VAWA before its expiration.
 Rep. Jackson Lee’s Violence Against Women Reauthorization Act of 2018 would implement significant expansions that could save lives and protect more women from domestic violence.
 To provide an understanding of why it’s so important for Congress to pass this reauthorization, here are a few new provisions that this bill would introduce, and how they would impact women.

 #VAWA2018: More Inclusive Terms